 - On the ferries, all cars, bikes, wagons, are an extra fee.
 Luggage didn’t seem to be extra.
 Ferries run about every 3 hours from morning till evening.
 You’ll also pay for parking either if you leave your car or take it – something to consider.
 The narrow roads on BI did not make me want to bring a car over!

-Here’s 10 Things to Do on Block Island
+10 Fun Things to Do on Block Island for Couples and Families

 Monica’s Taxi Island Tour – Monica is a local older woman, descendant of the original settler’s to the island.
 She’ll take you on a 60-90 minute tour (depending on how long you stop at some of the spots), and fill you in on all the local history (both past and present!).
 She certainly knows a lot of facts and details that made the island come to live a bit more for us!
 Her Suburban can hold about 5-6 people, and as the trip is $55 for two, then $10 for each additional person, it would benefit you to fill the car and split the fare!
 We enjoyed our ride and saw the gamut of island artifacts in just about 90 minutes.
 As the day was chilly and windy, it was well worth the fee for us!